 Using this intuitive picture, it is evident that the expressions~\eqref{massgen} and~\eqref{massintro} depend only on the geometry (as encoded in the measures~$\mu$ and~$\tilde{\mu}$) near infinity, but not on the geometry in any compact subset.
 This statement will be made mathematically precise in Theorem~\ref{thmindepend} in Section~\ref{secind}.
 However, it is important to observe that the {\em{inner volume}} does come into play, as one sees from the term~$\tilde{\mu}(\tilde{\Omega}) - \mu(\Omega)$ in~\eqref{massgen} and the constraint~$\tilde{\mu}(\tilde{\Omega}_n)=\mu(\Omega_n)$ in~\eqref{massintro}.
 Therefore, our definition of the total mass can be understood as a limit of surface layer integrals to be evaluated on the boundaries of large subsets~$\Omega \subset N$ and~$\tilde{\Omega} \subset \tilde{N}$ which have the same volume.

 At first sight, the fact that the inner volume comes into play seems to be a major difference to the ADM mass~\eqref{adm}, which is computable purely from the geometric data near infinity.
-However, as will be explained later in this introduction (after the statement of Theorem~\ref{thmcorrespond}), for causal fermion systems constructed in a Lorentzian space-time (so-called static Dirac system; see Section~\ref{seclorentz}), the inner volume drops out of the computation, giving formulas for~$\Mass$ purely in terms of the geometry near infinity.
+However, as will be explained later in this introduction (after the statement of Theorem~\ref{thmcorrespond}), for causal fermion systems constructed in a Lorentzian spacetime (so-called static Dirac system; see Section~\ref{seclorentz}), the inner volume drops out of the computation, giving formulas for~$\Mass$ purely in terms of the geometry near infinity.
 This can be understood non-technically as follows: The main contribution to the surface layer integral in~\eqref{massgen} is~$\s$ times the difference of the volumes of~$\tilde{\Omega}$ and~$\Omega$.
 If this contribution vanishes, the next-to-leading contribution comes into play.
 This next-to-leading order contribution gives the total mass.
 For static Dirac systems, it can be computed purely from the geometric data at infinity, without referring to the volumes of~$\tilde{\Omega}$ or~$\Omega$.